nikodunk/blog/content/how-to-chain-functions-with-await-async.md

     return courseId;
 }

-async function getEmailOfCourseWithCourseId(courseId, res) { // async important
+async function getEmailOfCourseWithCourseId(courseId) { // async important
     let courseData = await database.get(courseId)
     let courseEmail = courseData.email;
     return courseEmail; // due to function being labeled async above, this is the equivalent of wrapping the whole function in 'return new Promise(resolve) => {}' and then returning a 'resolve(result)'